suraiya14/Desertation1/README.md

 **positiveBac.faa and negativeBac.faa** - Bacteriocin (positive) and non-bacteriocin (negative) FASTA sequences.

-**corr_matrx_all.xlsx - Correlation matrix obtained from Pearson correlation coefficient analysis.
+**corr_matrx_all.xlsx** - Correlation matrix obtained from Pearson correlation coefficient analysis.

-**ttest_anlys.xlsx - t-test results for the selected features obtained from the correlation analysis
+**ttest_anlys.xlsx** - t-test results for the selected features obtained from the correlation analysis.